ENUMERA8OR/NLS-3-TLS-Cipher-Suite-Project/README.md

 Key Outcomes:

-Performance analysis of TLS 1.3 cipher suites in WSN environments using NS-3 Baseline measurements of throughput, latency, encryption/decryption overhead Comparative evaluation with deprecated TLS cipher suites Identification of factors affecting TLS 1.3 performance in resource-constrained WSNs Guidelines for optimization and deployment of TLS 1.3 in IoT/WSNs
+Performance analysis of TLS 1.3 cipher suites in WSN environments using NS-3

+2.Baseline measurements of throughput, latency, encryption/decryption overhead

+3.Comparative evaluation with deprecated TLS cipher suites

+4.Identification of factors affecting TLS 1.3 performance in resource-constrained WSNs

+5.Guidelines for optimization and deployment of TLS 1.3 in IoT/WSNs